Oriole Park at Camden Yards: Renovations

-After the 2008 season, a new HD video display and scoreboard were installed below the right field bleachers.
+After the 2008 season, a new HD video display and scoreboard were installed below the right field flag court, a standing-room area between the warehouse and the right field wall.
 A new, high fidelity sound reinforcement system was added around the ballpark in 2009.
 The Orioles made numerous improvements to their home ballpark and to their spring training facility, Ed Smith Stadium, before the start of the 2011 season.
 All seats in the lower seating bowl were replaced and drink rails were added in the club level.
 Several skyboxes were also eliminated and refurbished to make room for more casual party suites, including the Miller Light Flight Deck.
 The renovation reduced Oriole Park's capacity from 48,876 to 45,971, making it more comparable with newer ballparks.

 During the 2011–12 off-season, the Orioles announced further upgrades to Camden Yards in preparation for the 20th anniversary of the park's opening.
 These improvements included the expansion of concession food choices, widening of the concourses in the upper deck, the installation of a replica of the B&O Railway Warehouse's original canopy, and the addition of a lounge atop the batter's eye in center field, which had previously been inaccessible to fans.
 All fans are permitted to access the standing area of the lounge and fans can purchase tickets for drink rail seats.
-The Orioles also opened Dempsey’s Bar and Grill, named for beloved longtime Orioles catcher and TV broadcaster Rick Dempsey, on the ground level of the warehouse that is open before games and on non-game days.
+The Orioles also opened Dempsey's Bar and Grill, named for beloved longtime Orioles catcher and TV broadcaster Rick Dempsey, on the ground level of the warehouse that is open before games and on non-game days.
 The team also erected cast-bronze statues of all the Oriole Baseball Hall of Famers in the picnic area beyond the bullpens in left-center field.
 Furthermore, the right field wall was lowered from 25 ft to 21 ft to improve the view of the field from Eutaw Street.
+In March 2024, The Orioles announced a multiyear partnership with Coors Light to rename the lounge on top of batter's eye/bullpen wall in center field.
+The lounge would be renamed, the "Coors Light Roof Deck."
+In July 2024, an LED T. Rowe Price Sign was added above the videoboard replacing where "The Sun" was formerly located.